-Coca-Cola is bringing back its hugely successful ‘Share a Coke’ campaign this summer due to popular demand.
-In year two of the campaign, over a thousand names will appear on packs of Coca-Cola, Diet Coke and Coca-Cola Zero between now and September.
-500ml and 375ml bottles will bear first names of consumers with over 1,000 appearing in stores across the UK.
+Coca-Cola Great Britain is bringing back its hugely successful ‘Share a Coke’ campaign this summer due to popular demand.
+In year two of the campaign, over a thousand names will appear on packs of

 The campaign is once again supported by an extensive integrated marketing campaign which includes Outdoor, TVC, digital and experiential activity.